 MongoDB on the other side is widely regarded as one of the traditional yet powerful approaches for a document database.
 It is capable to handle JSON documents in its collections.
 It is also possible to convert them all into BSON.
 A BSON is nothing but just a binary version of JSON.

 However, it must be noted that in the case of ElasticSearch, no binary conversion is possible.
 Therefore MongoDB has an advantage here but in the case of Elasticsearch, it is possible to analyze the contents or data present in a document.
 Indexes are created after analyzing only which eliminates a lot of errors.
 Basically, the values of various fields are taken for effective understanding.

-Related Blog: [Elasticsearch Vs Solr]
+Related Blog: Comparison between Elasticsearch Vs Solr

 If both are compared in terms of data digging, ElasticSearch is a good option.
 Actually, it is capable to dig data in different methods and thus ensure reliability.
 It must be noted here that the overall number of Indexes is extremely important in any database.

 Of course, this makes you think ElasticSearch is a wise option to consider as your database.
 However, you need to keep this thing in your mind that most applications in the present scenario don’t need Indexes up to a great extent.
 Just because MongoDB has limited Indexes as compared to ElasticSearch, it is quite fast and reliable.
 Thus you can proceed with them in case the application size is not too large.